operating-function/pallas/README.md

  Now we want to wait 1 second.
 We'll use this opportunity to show an alternative style that you'll come across often in Pallas code.

- We're going to use the `TIME_WAIT` syscall. `TIME_WAIT` itself takes a single argument - the amount of time to wait.
+ We're going to use the `TIME_WAIT` syscall. `TIME_WAIT` itself takes a single argument - when to stop waiting.
 We want to wait 1 second, which is the current time plus 1.
 At this point we are in the body of the continuation and have `now` in scope.
 The `inc` function takes a value and returns the result of adding 1 to it. `inc` is applied to `now` by wrapping both in parentheses.

  Also note that rather than using the `&` anonymous lambda style, we're now using the col macro, `:` ("col" as in colon).